Course: Math 547, Statistical Learning Theory, Fall 2019

 Your progress report deliverable is a write-up of no more than 2 pages (not including references) describing what you have accomplished so far and, briefly, what you intend to do in the remainder of the term.
 You should be able to reuse at least part of the text of this milestone in your final report.

 III: In class presentation.
 You will present your work in class using your choice of (a combination of) the blackboard or a computer presentation.
 Paper handouts are optional.
-The length of the presentation will vary according to course enrollment, but each person should expect to speak for about 10-20 minutes.
+The lecture itself should be 15 minutes.
 Since the talk will be short, you should consider practicing (and timing) your talk in advance.
 You can practice part of it with me in office hours if you want.
-Expect around 3-5 minutes of questions from myself and your fellow students.
+Expect around 2 minutes of questions from myself and your fellow students.
 Unlike other times in the class, attendance is mandatory during the presentations, and I will be taking attendance during them.
 Once I set the time limits they will be strict.
 I will indicate when you go over time.
 Going over time will result in penalties.

 You will be graded on your presentation skills, e.g. voice volume, board usage, pacing of material, choice of material, etc. Minor technical problems will not be penalized, but major technical problems will be penalized.
 If you use a computer, make sure to have a backup plan in case of a technical problem to avoid such a penalty.
 If you want to give a short version of your presentation in office hours before the actual presentation, and then have me give feedback that might be a good idea.